Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 # Monitoring external models

 We can use monitoring to track behavior of external models running outside of the Hydrosphere platform.
-This article describes how to register an external model and how to trigger analysis over your requests.
+This article describes how to register an external model, running outside of the Hydrosphere, how to trigger analysis over your requests and how to retrieve results.

+## Overview

+This article will guide you through the following topics:

+- @ref[Model registration](#model-registration) — Register a model, running outside of the Hydrosphere platform;
+- @ref[Training data upload](#training-data-upload) — Upload data, used for model training;
+- @ref[Custom metrics assignment](#custom-metrics-assignment) — Assigning custom model metrics;
+- @ref[Analysis invocation](#analysis-invocation) — Providing requests served by external model to Hydrosphere for analysis.
+- @ref[Metrics retrieval](#metrics-retrieval) — Retrieving calculated metrics.

 ## Before you start